Hariharan-Durairaj/BusyWin-Data-Extractor/README.md

 ## Overview

-`busywin_tools.py` is a Python script designed to process and extract transactional data from BusyWin `.bds` database files.
-It provides functionality to connect to BusyWin databases, retrieve transactional data, process it into a unified format, and optionally export the processed data to a CSV file.
+Busywin_tools is a Python script designed to process and extract transactional data from BusyWin .bds database files.
+BusyWin is an accounting and business management software widely used by small and medium enterprises (SMEs) to handle tasks such as inventory management, financial accounting, and sales tracking.
+This script provides functionality to connect to BusyWin databases, retrieve transactional data, process it into a unified format, and optionally export the processed data to a CSV file.
+By automating data extraction and standardization, busywin_tools enables businesses to streamline their reporting, perform advanced analysis, and integrate BusyWin data with other systems efficiently.

 ## Features